 Including patients in Hoctún, our team served about one hundred patients during our week in Mexico.
-For many of these patients, this was their first time seeing a dentist.
-Many patients came to us in pain and with serious infections and advanced pathology.
-We provided a range of services, including endo, third molar extractions, fillings, dental wellness exams, and stainless-steel crowns, all under the amazing guidance of some of the best pediatric, adult, and oral surgery doctors in the industry.
+This was their first time seeing a dentist for many of these patients.
+Many patients came to us in pain and with severe infections and advanced pathology.
+We provided a range of services, including endo, third molar extractions, fillings, dental wellness exams, and stainless-steel crowns, all under the fantastic guidance of some of the industry’s best pediatric, adult, and oral surgery doctors.

-Our team helped patients cope with dental fear and hesitancy to get the care they needed.
-By providing patient, compassionate care, our doctors hone the chairside skills that will make them exceptional when they start regular practice back home.
-It also gave us the opportunity to get patients out of pain, protect them from worse health outcomes, and improve their overall oral health.
+Our team helped patients cope with dental fear and hesitancy to get their needed care.
+By providing compassionate patient care, our doctors hone the chairside skills to make them exceptional when they start regular practice back home.
+It also allowed us to get patients out of pain, protect them from worse health outcomes, and improve their oral health.

-Dr. Gerry Flores, who will be joining Gloss Dental in San Antonio, says the trip was deeply meaningful.
+Dr. Gerry Flores, who will join Gloss Dental in San Antonio, says the trip was deeply meaningful.
 “This humanitarian trip was such an amazing experience.
-I am incredibly grateful for having joined the CDP family and doing my part in making the world a better place.”
+I am incredibly grateful for joining the CDP family and doing my part in improving the world.”

 Kali Pahalah, who is part of our Commerce team, agrees.
-“It was such a blessing to be able to meet some of the team and develop relationships while serving this amazing community and learning from all of them!”
+“It was such a blessing to meet some of the team and develop relationships while serving this amazing community and learning from all of them!”

 Becoming a Team Through Works of Service

-This yearly trip is a key component of our orientation process for new members joining our team.
+This yearly trip is a key component of our orientation process for new team members.
 Just as much as mentorship with experienced dentists, shadowing, and learning where the supply closet is in the office, our humanitarian outreach trip is central to becoming a CDP dentist.
 It’s a perfect chance for new team members to get to know each other and work side-by-side to improve lives.

-Not only do our team members get to work together; but they also get the chance to explore and enjoy their time together!
-The team often spend their time off together exploring ruins and archeological sites, enjoying museums, and learning about the culture of cities they may otherwise never have seen.
+Not only do our team members get to work together, they also get the chance to explore and enjoy their time together!
+The team often spends their time off together exploring ruins and archeological sites, enjoying museums, and learning about the culture of cities they may otherwise never have seen.

 “What an incredible trip to be part of!
-This trip made me realize how important it is to cherish life’s simple pleasures and how fast time goes when surrounded by an amazing company.
+This trip made me realize how important it is to cherish life’s simple pleasures and how fast time goes when surrounded by amazing company.
 So happy to have joined CDP!”
 Dr. Ruby Carrillo, another of our traveling doctors, says.
-Humanitarian Outreach trips are just one of the ways we help our team excel.
-Dental volunteerism is a deeply valuable experience that can change your lives and improve the lives of your patients.
-Schedule a call with a Recruiting Manager to learn more about joining the CDP team on our next humanitarian trip!